American College of Education: History

 In support of its expanding healthcare offerings, American College of Education announced a transfer agreement with Ivy Tech Community College in April 2018, allowing Ivy Tech students who earn associate of science or associate of applied science degrees in the School of Health Sciences to transfer to American College of Education to complete a Bachelor of Science in Healthcare Administration.

 In June 2018, the college formally announced its intention to expand into the nursing field with the RN to MSN program, a pathway program that allows registered nurses to complete both a Bachelor of Science in Nursing (BSN) and a Master of Science in Nursing (MSN) degree in a three-year span.
 The first cohort of the nursing program sat during the August 2018 term.

 In February 2019, a Master of Special Education was added to the college's program offerings.

 In April 2023, the college partnered with the Association of School Business Officials (ASBO), Lexia Aspire, and the National Virtual Teacher Association (NVTA); these partnerships allow ASBO, Aspire, and NVTA members to receive tuition reduction grants that apply toward ACE's master's and doctoral programs.

-In June 2023, ACE was recertified again as B Corporation through B Lab.

-In 2025, ACE was listed in USA Today’s Top Workplaces ranking for the fourth consecutive year.
-As of 2025, ACE’s B Impact assessment earned an overall score of 97.0 out of 100.

 Academics

-American College of Education offers master's degrees, doctoral and specialist degree programs, and bachelor's degree completion programs specializing in education, healthcare, nursing, and business.
+American College of Education offers master's degrees, doctoral and specialist degree programs, and bachelor's degree completion programs specializing in education, business, healthcare, and nursing.
+It receives no federal, state, or local government funding.

+According to ACE's 2026 Student Right to Know report, the college's graduation rate is approximately 83.9 percent.
+Although ACE is eligible to participate in Title IV funding, the college does not participate and claims that this reduces its educational costs.
+U.S. News & World Report has profiled ACE among lower-cost online colleges, with tuition described as approximately one-third the cost of comparable programs.

+Education

+ACE offers bachelor's, master's, education specialist, and doctoral degrees in education, as well as graduate certificates.
+Programs include specializations in curriculum and instruction, early childhood education, instructional technology, literacy, STEM education, teaching English learners, special education, and educational leadership.
 The college also offers several graduate-level certificates, including programs in English as a Second Language, Bilingual Education, and Content Area Instruction.
-It receives no federal, state, or local government funding.

-As of 2025, ACE has an 84.6% graduation rate.
-Although ACE is eligible to participate in Title IV funding, the college does not participate in order to keep educational costs low.
-According to the U.S. News & World Report, ACE is one of the most affordable online college options, with tuition costs at one third the price of comparable programs.
+Healthcare

+ACE offers bachelor's, master's, education specialist, and doctoral degrees in healthcare.
+Programs include a Bachelor of Science in Healthcare Administration, a Master of Healthcare Administration, a Master of Public Health, and a Doctor of Education in Public Health Education.

+Nursing

+ACE offers an RN to BSN, BSN to MSN, and RN to MSN pathway for registered nurses.
+In June 2018, the college formally expanded into the nursing field with the RN to MSN program, allowing registered nurses to complete both a Bachelor of Science in Nursing (BSN) and a Master of Science in Nursing (MSN) in a three-year span.

+Business

+ACE offers bachelor's, master's, education specialist, and doctoral programs in business and organizational leadership.
+Programs include a Master of Business Administration (MBA), a Master of Science in Organizational Leadership, and a Doctor of Education in Leadership.